On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Metric and measure via hyperbolic filling

 The weight function $\rho$ can be used to define a metric on $\sS$ that is bi-Lipschitz equivalent to $D_\sS$ as we recall below.
-We summarize the properties of the metric below. \begin{lemma}(\cite[Lemma 2.3 and Proposition 2.4]{Car13}) Let $(X,d)$ be a compact, doubling, uniformly perfect metric space with $\diam(X,d)=\frac 1 2$, and let $\sS_d=(\sS,D_\sS)$ denote a hyperbolic filling with parameters $\lambda,a$ satisfying \eqref{e:tech} and \eqref{e:singleton}.
+We summarize the properties of the metric below. \begin{lemma}[{\cite[Lemma 2.3 and Proposition 2.4]{Car13}}] Let $(X,d)$ be a compact, doubling, uniformly perfect metric space with $\diam(X,d)=\frac 1 2$, and let $\sS_d=(\sS,D_\sS)$ denote a hyperbolic filling with parameters $\lambda,a$ satisfying \eqref{e:tech} and \eqref{e:singleton}.
 Let $\rho:\sS\to (0,1)$ be a weight function that satisfies \hyperlink{H1}{$\on{(H1)}$} and \hyperlink{H2}{$\on{(H2)}$}.
-Then there exists a metric $D_\rho$ on $\sS$ such that: \begin{enumerate}[(a)] \item $D_\rho$ is bi-Lipschitz equivalent to $D_\sS$; that is there exists $\Lambda \ge 1$ such that
+Then there exists a metric $D_\rho$ on $\sS$ such that: \begin{enumerate}[label=\textup{(\alph*)},align=left,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item $D_\rho$ is bi-Lipschitz equivalent to $D_\sS$; that is there exists $\Lambda \ge 1$ such that

-\item any simple vertical path $\gamma= \set{B_i}_{i=1}^n$ joining $B \in \sS_m$ and $B' \in \sS_{m'}$ satisfies
+\item any simple vertical path $\gamma= \giveset{B_i}_{i=1}^n$ joining $B \in \sS_m$ and $B' \in \sS_{m'}$ satisfies

 \item $(\sS,D_\rho)$ is almost geodesic and Gromov hyperbolic. \item The identity map $\on{Id}:(\sS,D_\sS) \to (\sS,D_\rho)$ induces the identity map on their boundaries as described in Proposition \ref{p:bdymap}.
-That is, a sequence $\set{B_i}$ converges at infinity in $(\sS,D_\sS)$ if and only if it converges at infinity in $ (\sS,D_\rho)$, and any two sequences that converge at infinity in $(\sS,D_\sS)$ are equivalent if and only if they are equivalent in $(\sS,D_\rho)$.
+That is, a sequence $\giveset{B_i}$ converges at infinity in $(\sS,D_\sS)$ if and only if it converges at infinity in $ (\sS,D_\rho)$, and any two sequences that converge at infinity in $(\sS,D_\sS)$ are equivalent if and only if they are equivalent in $(\sS,D_\rho)$.
 In particular, the bijection $p: X \to \partial (\sS,D_\sS)$ described before Proposition \ref{p:bdymap} can be viewed as a bijection $\tilde{p}:X \to \partial (\sS,D_\rho)$ by composing with the induced identity map above. \item Assume in addition that \hyperlink{H3}{$\on{(H3)}$} is also satisfied.
-Let $(\cdot|\cdot)_\rho$ denote the Gromov product on $(\sS,D_\rho)$ with base point $w \in \sS_0$ extended to its boundary.
+Let $(\cdot\vert\cdot)_\rho$ denote the Gromov product on $(\sS,D_\rho)$ with base point $w \in \sS_0$ extended to its boundary.
 Define $\tilde{\theta}_\rho: \partial(\sS,D_\rho) \times \partial(\sS,D_\rho) \to [0,\infty)$ as

-where the infimum is over all finite sequence of points $\set{x_i}_{i=1}^n$ in $X$ such that $n \in \bN$, $x_1= x$, and $x_n= y$.
+where the infimum is over all finite sequence of points $\giveset{x_i}_{i=1}^n$ in $X$ such that $n \in \bN$, $x_1= x$, and $x_n= y$.
 Then $\tilde{\theta}_\rho$ is a visual metric on $\partial(\sS,D_\rho)$ with visual parameter $e$.
 Moreover, there exists $K>1$ such that